CFehrmann/SurveySolutionsAPIv2/README.md

 But besides a few syntax changes as well as several other updates like more meaningful error messages using the [cli](https://cli.r-lib.org/) and the [rlang](https://rlang.r-lib.org/) packages there are also quite a bunch of new features.
-Therefore i decided to release this package as a completely new one, such that users who do not want to switch to the new package or make use of the new features, can still work with the old package as usual.
-Nevertheless a transition to the new package is recommended.
+Therefore, i decided to release this package as a completely new one, such that users who do not want to switch to the new package or make use of the new features, can still work with the old package as usual.
+Nevertheless, a transition to the new package is recommended.

-Additionally the package also seeks a deeper integration with the updated [susographql](https://github.com/michael-cw/susographql) package, which now also is purely based on the httr2 package.
+Additionally, the package also seeks a deeper integration with the updated [susographql](https://github.com/michael-cw/susographql) package, which now also is purely based on the httr2 package.